Learn Languages from top experienced teachers

 Also, proficiency in a language is determined by the ability to read, write, and speak the language.
 In most cases, while the learner may become adept in reading and writing, they might not be confident while speaking.
 This requires a completely different approach.
 It requires the learners to listen to audio recordings, watch movies in that language, and read aloud from books and newspapers.

-8 Easiest Languages to Learn
+8 Easiest Languages in The World to Learn

 1. English